senaite/senaite.impress/README.md

 [Zope Page Templates](http://zope.readthedocs.io/en/latest/zope2book/ZPT.html)
 is the main web page generation tool in SENAITE.

-Page Templates are recommended way to generate reports in `senaite.publisher`.
+Page Templates are recommended way to generate reports in `senaite.impress`.
 We have already seen a small example how to use the Template Attribute Language (TAL).
 TAL consists of special tag attributes.
 For example, we used a dynamic page headline in the previous reports: